All Episodes

 She told me she was interested in the position.

-She realized that it was not a campaign, but she was talking to other people because she thought that uh a number of people uh she felt should know that she's interested in the position.
+She realized that it was not a campaign, but she was talking to other people because she thought that a number of people she felt should know that she's interested in the position.

-Um she'd like at some point to sit down and tell me what she thinks her qualifications are.
+She'd like at some point to sit down and tell me what she thinks her qualifications are.

-Whatever what are her qualifications?
+What are her qualifications?

 She's a dilettante.

-She's a dilettante, she's a debutante.
+She's a debutante.

-I I don't know the woman, but I have to think that there's some people in the Senate just as unqualified as she is.
+I don't know the woman, but I have to think that there's some people in the Senate just as unqualified as she is.

-The difference is they did get elected meant Karen Tumulty, Time magazine.
+The difference is they did get elected meant Karen Tumulty, Time magazine, is Caroline Kennedy ready for the Senate?

 Big long story.

-To try and act like she's not qualified because she wasn't part of the old girl or old boys' network in on Capitol Hill.
+To try and act like she's not qualified because she wasn't part of the old girl or old boys network on Capitol Hill, I think that is what the American public just voted against in November.

 Yeah, in a way.

-Uh well, what he's saying is the American people voted for somebody, had no business being elected.
+Well, what he's saying is the American people voted for somebody, had no business being elected.

-Not part of the old girl or old boys' network.
+Not part of the old girl or old boys network.

 It's what the American public just voted for.